bugsbrog/web-module-project-testing-web-apps/README.md

 - [ ] **IMPORTANT** If a test fails, use the test runner's error messages to find out why it is failing

 ### Task 2: Project Requirements
-> *All of the work you will do today will be contained inside the ContactForm.test.js file.
+> *All the work you will do today will be contained inside the ContactForm.test.js file.
 You will be tasked to write the code for at least 9 different tests on various parts of the ContactForm component.
 Please read the instructions for each test carefully.*

 #### Test Brainstorming
 * [ ] Run and play around with the form interface.
 * [ ] Write out a list of possible testcases for this application within Understanding-questions.md.

+-Possible Testcases-
+-Test to see if you can type into the first name field -Test to see if you can type into the last name field -Test to see if you can type into the email field -Test to see if you can type into the message field -Test to see if you can click the submit button
+-Test to see if an error shows up if you don't put in 5 or more letters for a first name -Test to see if an error shows up if you don't put in a last name -Test to see if an error shows up if you don't put in a correct/valid email address -Test to see if errors shows up if you don't put anything in any of the fields -Test to see if an error shows up if you fill out every field except the email field -Test to see if a message shows up if you submit a message -Test to see if you can submit a first name, last name, email, and message -Test to see if the first name, last name, email and message show up when you submit them (Not sure if we can do this test)-See if the fields clear if you refresh the page

 #### Complete a case that tests if:
 * [ ] the component renders the contact form component without errors.